Byron Allen: Awards

 In 2018, Allen was selected for the Bloomberg 50 as one of "the people in business, entertainment, finance, politics, technology and science whose 2018 accomplishments were particularly noteworthy".

 He was also selected for the 100 Most Intriguing Entrepreneurs at the Goldman Sachs Builders & Innovators Summit 2018, and he was honored by The Salvation Army and the Los Angeles Metropolitan advisory board at the Salvation Army's 11th annual Christmas Kettle luncheon.

 In January 2019, Allen was a recipient of National Association of Television Program Executives's 16th Annual Brandon Tartikoff Legacy Awards, presented during the annual NATPE Miami Marketplace & Conference.
 Allen received the 2019 Whitney Young Award at the 46th annual Los Angeles Urban League Awards dinner.

 In February 2023, the African American Student Union of the Harvard Business School presented Allen with its inaugural "Legendary Honor".

 Personal life

 Allen married TV producer Jennifer Lucas in 2007.
-The couple has three children.
+The couple have three children.
 Allen is on the Motion Picture & Television Fund Board of Governors.

 Allen has residences in Aspen, Maui, Los Angeles, and New York City.
 In 2022, he bought a two-home compound in Beverly Hills, California from Jeffrey Skoll for $22 million, and a mansion in Malibu, California, previously owned by Tamara Gustavson for $100 million.

-The latter was reported to be the most expensive U.S. home purchase ever made by an African American.
+Lawsuit against McDonald's

+Allen filed a $10 billion lawsuit, in 2021, through his company, Allen Media Group.
+He alleged the McDonald's hamburger chain discriminated against Black-owned media companies in its TV advertising budget.

+Allen’s suit alleged McDonald’s practice of buying ad time on media outlets that target Black viewers was discriminatory because those purchases were made from a budget set aside for what the complaint described as “the African American tier” of outlets and was damaging to Black media owners because that tier had more limited funds available than the general tier that the company used for broader audiences on major networks and platforms.

+The case was settled out of court in 2025.